“Getting honest was the beginning of my healing and recovery” – Quote from my friend, Jessica.

 I replied, “I see a flying scroll twenty cubits long and ten cubits wide.”

-He said to me: “This is the curse that goes out over the face of the whole land: everyone who steals will be swept away from here according to it, and everyone who swears will be swept away from here according to it.”
-“I will send it out”—it is a declaration of Adonai-Tzva’ot—“and it will enter into the house of the thief and into the house of the one who swears falsely by My Name and will reside inside his house destroying it, both its wood and its stones.”
+3 He said to me: “This is the curse that goes out over the face of the whole land: everyone who steals will be swept away from here according to it, and everyone who swears will be swept away from here according to it.”
+4 “I will send it out”—it is a declaration of Adonai-Tzva’ot (“Lord of Hosts” in Hebrew) —“and it will enter into the house of the thief and into the house of the one who swears falsely by My Name and will reside inside his house destroying it, both its wood and its stones.”
 Zechariah 5:1-4 (TLV)

-The flying scroll in Zechariah’s vision represents the God’s holy law in the Ten Commandments, which brings judgment upon the entire earth.
-The scroll is open, and on one side is written judgement for thievery, and on the other for lies and blasphemies.
+The flying scroll in Zechariah’s vision is likely representative of God’s holy law, the Ten Commandments, bringing judgment upon the whole earth.
+The flying scroll is open, with one side judging thievery, and the other, lies and blasphemies.

-The problem is that scripture tells us in Romans 3 that all people have sinned and fall short of the perfection and glory of God.
-We have all lied at one time or another, or taken something that belonged to someone else, or even used the Lord’s name in a blasphemous way in a moment of anger.
-Some of us have done all of this on a regular basis.
+The problem is that scripture tells us in Romans 3 that ALL people have sinned and fall short of the perfection and glory of God.
+Most of us, if not all of us, have lied at one time or another, or taken something that belonged to someone else, or even used the Lord’s name in a blasphemous way in a moment of anger.
+Some of us have done all of this, some even on a regular basis.

 So, what hope do we imperfect people have of spending eternity with a God so far above us in purity and holiness?

-Our hope is totally in Christ.
-We have been offered the gift of grace and complete forgiveness through His sacrifice on the cross.
-The choice is ours whether we want to accept and receive His offer or not.
+Our hope lies totally with Christ.
+Through Him, we have been offered the gift of grace and complete forgiveness through His sacrifice on the cross.
+The choice is ours whether or not we want to accept and receive His generous offer.

-The path before us is well-illustrated in the gospel account of two thieves who were crucified on either side of Jesus.
-One thief joined with the crowd and mocked Jesus as He hung there for His humiliating “defeat”.
-But the other thief was penitent for his sins.
+The path before us is well-illustrated in the gospel account of two thieves who were crucified along with, and on either side, of Jesus.
+One thief joined with the crowd in mocking Jesus as He hung there, accusing Him of a humiliating “defeat”.
+But the other thief was more thoughtful and humble, and was penitent for his own sins.
 While recognizing that he deserved his punishment, he defended Jesus as being totally innocent and unfairly suffering a cruel death.
+Reading from the account given in the gospel of Luke:

 39 One of the evildoers hanging there was jeering at Him, saying, “Aren’t You the Messiah?
 Save Yourself—and us!”